moseskimc/cnn-pruning/README.md

 ## Results

-Due to lack of computing rsources, a small CNN was pruned.
+Due to lack of computing rsources, a small CNN with 3 convolutional layers (correponding to layer 0, layer 2, and layer 4) was pruned by layer as follows:

+- Layer 0: 50.0%  (1 out of 2)
+- Layer 2: 50.0%  (2 out of 4)
+- Layer 4: 62.5%  (5 out of 8)

 Model summaries, detailing the number of parameters per layer, before and after pruning are shown below.

 ### Before pruning